 If you have a revocable living trust which holds title to your home, care must be taken to check with your county tax department to make sure you are receiving homestead tax classification.
 Some counties require a separate homestead application to be filed when the land is held by a trust.
 If you fail to file the required application, your property may be taxed as non-homestead, which is often at a higher tax rate.
 Further, if you have farmland and lose the homestead classification, you may lose a significant estate tax benefit potentially worth several hundred thousand dollars.
-You may need to hire an experienced land use attorney for your legal issues in Maryland.

 If you have questions about revocable trusts, homestead classification, or any estate planning or tax issues, please contact Steve Fink at 507-625-2525.